Study of Christianities, Religions of Latin America, Theories of Religion, Native American Religions

-Rewriting Maya Religion: Domingo de Vico, K'iche' Intellectuals, and the Theologia Indorum (Boulder: University Press of Colorado, 2019).
+Rewriting Maya Religion: Domingo de Vico, K'iche' Intellectuals, and the Theologia Indorum (Louisville, Colorado: University Press of Colorado, 2020).

 Pastoral Fieldnotes: Edition and Commentary of a Sixteenth-century Missionary Handbook from the Maya Highlands, with Frauke Sachse (Boulder: University Press of Colorado and Washington, DC: Library of Congress Press, in process).

 Articles and Chapters